-Sergei Skripal Is 'Improving Rapidly' — But His Cat And Guinea Pigs Are Dead
+Sergei Skripal Is 'Improving Rapidly,' But His Cat And Guinea Pigs Are Dead

 One month after Sergei and Yulia Skripal collapsed on a shopping center bench, apparently poisoned, the Russian ex-spy and his daughter are showing marked signs of improvement.
 Hospital officials announced Friday that Sergei is "responding well to treatment, improving rapidly and is no longer in a critical condition," just one week after his daughter reached stable condition.